GurPaww/practice-auto-chess/README.md

 ## Overview

-This is a demo version of a round-based, merge-style game built with React, Vite, and Recoil.
+This is a demo version of a round-based, merge-style game built with React, Vite, and Zustand.
 Players buy cards from a rotating shop, place them on a bench, merge three of a kind to level up, earn gems, and aim to reach a target score each round.

 ---